Bidlecumbe History, Family Crest & Coats of Arms

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Bidlecumbe has appeared include Biddlecombe, Bittiscumbe, Bittiscombe, Bitelescumbe, Biteliscombe, Biddelcombe, Biddalcomb and many more.

 Early Notables of the Bidlecumbe family (pre 1700)

 Another 27 words (2 lines of text) are included under the topic Early Bidlecumbe Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bidlecumbe family to the New World and Oceana
+Migration of the Bidlecumbe family

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.